Sherlock-Jerry/11-737-MNLP-HW2/subtask2/README.md

+To ensure the right packages are installed to run the code in this subtask, the users can run pip install -r requirements.txt

 finetune_Guarani.py - Finetunes the openai whisper model on Guarani and Spanish datasets

 finetune_Guarani_only.py - Finetunes the openai whisper model on Guarani dataset only